Threshold Test

 We recommend the Running Treadmill or Cycling Indoor Trainer Threshold Tests which are conducted indoor and provide more consistency and control.

-If not already completed, follow the guide to connect your treadmill, trainer, power meter or sensors to the Tymewear App.
+If not already completed, follow the guide to connect your treadmill, trainer, power meter or power / pace sensors to the Tymewear App.

 Step 2 - Select the Threshold Test

-b) On the following screen choose “Threshold Test” and the test type before clicking “Start”
+2. On the following screen choose “Threshold Test” and the test type.

 Depending on the scenario and equipment, we have prepared guides to help you get the best results for your Threshold Test.